pthethanh/micro/README.md

 micro is built around gRPC.
 It exposes both gRPC and REST API over 1 single port using [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway), with default ready to use logger, metrics, health check APIs.

-Currently micro comes with a collection of plugins that can be found here: https://github.com/pthethanh/micro-plugins
+Currently micro comes with a collection of plugins that can be found [here](https://github.com/pthethanh/micro/tree/master/plugins)

 ## Getting Started